Ajanta Caves: Cave 17

 Musician with Alapini Vina (far left), next to Indra.

 Cave 18

-Cave 18 is a small rectangular space (3.38 × 11.66 m) with two octagonal pillars and it joins into another cell.
+Cave 18 is a small rectangular space (3.38 × 11.66 m) with two octagonal pillars and it joins another cell.
 Its role is unclear.

 Cave 19 (5th century CE)

 Entrance façade and inside worship hall, Cave 19, sponsored by king Upendragupta.

 Cave 19 is a worship hall (chaitya griha, 16.05 × 7.09 m) datable to the fifth century CE.
 The hall shows painted Buddha, depicted in different postures.
 This worship hall is now visited through what was previously a carved room.
 The presence of this room before the hall suggests that the original plan included a mandala style courtyard for devotees to gather and wait, an entrance and facade to this courtyard, all of whose ruins are now lost to history.
 Cave 19 is one of the caves known for its sculpture.
 It includes Naga figures with a serpent canopy protecting the Buddha, similar to those found for spiritual icons in the ancient Jain and Hindu traditions.
 It includes Yaksha dwarapala (guardian) images on the side of its vetayana (arches), flying couples, sitting Buddha, standing Buddhas and evidence that its ceiling was once painted.

 Cave 19 drew upon on the plan and experimentation in Cave 9.
 It made a major departure from the earlier Hinayana tradition, by carving a Buddha into the stupa, a decision that states Spink must have come from "the highest levels" in the 5th-century Mahayana Buddhist establishment because the king and dynasty that built this cave was from the Shaivism Hindu tradition.
 Cave 19 excavation and stupa was likely in place by 467 CE, and its finishing and artistic work continued into the early 470s, but it too was an incomplete cave when it was dedicated in 471 CE.